-The service will complete an Initial Assessment Checklist using key information received from the Social Work Team.
-If the service is unable to offer a placement, they will communicate back to the individual who made referral with the reason.
+The service will complete an Initial Assessment Checklist using key information received from the Practitioner.
+If the service is unable to offer a placement, they will communicate back to the individual who made the referral with the reason.
 The identified barriers should be shared and if appropriate any possible solutions highlighted.

-If the service is able to move forward Taster sessions will be planned and communicated back to the Social Work Team.
-At this point further information will be requested from the relevant locality team including
+If the service is able to move forward, taster sessions will be planned and communicated back to the referring Practitioner.
+At this point further information will be requested including